filippo888/compnet-notes/compnet_notes.md

 The TCP service model includes a **connection-oriented** service and a **reliable data transfer** service.
 When an application invokes TCP as its transport protocol, the application receives both of these services from TCP.

 **Connection oriented service**: TCP has the client and server exchange transport-layer control information with each other before the application-level messages begin to flow.
 This so-called **handshaking procedure** alerts the client and server, allowing them to prepare for an onslaught of packets.
 When the application finishes sending messages, it must tear down the connection.
-We say TCP is "statefull", in a way it maintains state on communicating processes.
+We say TCP is "stateful", in a way it maintains state on communicating processes.

 ### UDP services